JuliaPraxis/Naming/guides/Iteration.md

 - Avoid one and two letter names
   - :ok: for item in items
   - :x:  for i in items
-  - :x:  for zp in zippers
+  - :x:  for z in zs